 6. Marble Marvel

-Although bathroom pedestal sinks are usually made with ceramic or vitreous china, that's not always the case.
-Nowadays, you can pick a sink with personality, one that showcases a stunning and unexpected material like marble — as seen in this bath designed by NICOLEHOLLIS.
-Or, you can pick a retro color like green or pink to punch up your space.
+Although bathroom pedestal sinks are usually made of ceramic or vitreous china, that's not always the case.
+Nowadays, you can pick a sink with personality — one that showcases a stunning and unexpected material, like marble, as seen in this bath designed by NICOLEHOLLIS, or you can pick a retro color, like green or blue, to punch up your space.

 Whether you're searching for a contemporary pedestal sink or for one that looks as if it was plucked from another era, we have your shopping plan covered.

 For tons of choices that you may also be able to view in person, look no further than the big-box brand Lowe's.
-Contractors trust its collection of pedestal sinks and they're also available in lots of styles and shapes.
+Contractors trust its collection of pedestal sinks, and they're available in lots of styles and shapes.